OperationalBina/PipeRT2/README.md

 ## Getting Started

-For example, we're going to create a pipe contains simple flows created by routines.
+For example, we're going to create a pipe which contains simple flows with very simple routines.

+The First step is to create a 'SourceRoutine', which will be responsible for generating data inside our pipeline.
-First we create the source class that generates data:
+    We create the source class that generates data:

 ```Python
 from pipert2 import SourceRoutine